cfbolz/pypy-15-blog/blogpost.rst

 feedback on the blog post.
 Maciej Fijałkowski gave me feedback on the post, in particular important insight about the more recent years of the project.
-Armin Rigo discussed the talk slides with me, and provided details about the early expectations about the first JIT's hoped-for performance
+Armin Rigo discussed the talk slides with me, and provided details about the early expectations about the first JIT's hoped-for performance.
+Anto Cuni gave substantial feedback and many very helpful suggestions for the blog post.
 $$$ more
 All remaining errors are of course my own.